GLStephen/flutter-atlanta-codespace-demo/README.md

 ### development ergonomics or developer experience (DX) is key

-key components: (this isn't all of them, but it's the ones relevant today)
+the second or third step, and often the most repeated, in the value flow is: Write Code key components: (this isn't all of them, but it's the ones relevant today)

 1. ability to quickly onboard new devs